SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 In the Ticketing app, tickets can now also be filtered on fields of type “drop-down list”.

-#### DataMiner Cube - Visual Overview: Shape that displays a page of the Visio drawing linked to a view, service or element will no longer be displayed when the element, service or view in ques­tion does not exist \[ID_33484\]
+#### DataMiner Cube - Visual Overview: Shape that displays a page of the Visio drawing linked to a view, service or element will no longer be displayed when the element, service or view in question does not exist \[ID_33484\]

 From now on, a shape that displays a page of the Visio drawing linked to a view, service or element (i.e. a shape with a shape data field of type VdxPage) will no longer be displayed when the view, service or element in question does not exist.